How to remove the Tapsnake virus on your Mac?

-1. Go to your Applications folder and look for any recently added application that you didn’t choose to download.
+- Go to your Applications folder and look for any recently added applications that you didn’t choose to download.
 Remove it.

 Tip: Just dragging an app to the Trash and emptying it doesn’t uninstall it completely.
 The best way to do that is to use a dedicated Uninstaller in the aforementioned app, CleanMyMac X.

-2. Check your Login Items by going to System Preferences, choosing Users & Groups and selecting your user name then click on the Login Items tab.
-If you see anything there that shouldn’t be there, check the box next to it and press the “-“ button.
+- Check your Login Items by going to System Preferences, choosing Users & Groups, selecting your user name, and then clicking on the Login Items tab.
+For macOS Ventura, follow these steps: System Settings > General > Login Items.
+If you see anything that shouldn’t be there, check the box next to it and press the “-” button.